0xhexdec/S3DtoFusion/README.md

 ## Important Note

 I am aware of the fact Shape3d X offers a "3D Export" option and this Add-In might look like a way to get around the (from a hobby-shaper's perspective "massive") investment for that option to purchase.
 But please keep in mind: While loading the File, some slight modifications to lines and points are necessary to persuade Fusion to do what I want.
 Also there are some approximations done due to some fusion-internals I can not overcome and some assumptions are made how Shape3d X does, means or handles things.
-This Add-In is strictly made for the DIY community, who want to play around with the 3D model in Fusion360 (But please, buy at least [the standart version](https://www.shape3d.com/Products/Design.aspx) and give the devs some love) and **NOT** for professional Shapers.
+This Add-In is strictly made for the DIY community, who want to play around with the 3D model in Fusion360 (But please, if you can afford it, buy [the standart version](https://www.shape3d.com/Products/Design.aspx) and give the devs some love) and **NOT** for professional Shapers.
 Also, take a look at the [known issues](#known-issues) and [file requirements](#file-requirements) to see if your board is able to be loaded properly.

 ## How To Install